updated: March, 2018

 This can be achieved by making decisions in terms of a “Safe Operating Zone” for humanity (for more information, see http://bit.ly/1kh6iU6)

 We advocate for a steady state society and economy (through research, hosting events, lobbying and other activities), we act for it in a variety of ways and we connect people and organisations who want to work for a fairer, safer and more socially just city.
 Find out more about our ideas by browsing this site.
-A good place to start is the Our Reports page.
+A good place to start is with Our Publications page.

-In addition to our general work to clarify and explore economic, social and ecological interconnections (for example on the decoupling debate, or on sources of investment money), our work is organised into the following broad areas.
+In addition to our general work to clarify and explore economic, social and ecological interconnections (for example on the decoupling debate, on sources of investment money and on the prospects for a politics more attuned to the Viable Economy) our work is organised into the following broad areas.

 1) Income equality.
 An economy that does not grow (whether as a result of planning or recession) can no longer pretend that inequality is not a problem because “all boats are rising”.
 We have worked with local organisations on the pay policies of local government in Greater Manchester, pioneering the argument that public services can encourage greater equality through their procurement policies – that is by influencing their contractors and suppliers.
 See our report HERE.